 - To regain the prestigious spaces around the Rotunda

 The first phase of the project began in 2010.
-Construction commenced in March 2011 and a full re-opening is planned for autumn 2013.
+Construction commenced in March 2011 and the new and refurbished spaces behind the Millbank façade we reopened in November 2013.